 Learn More: Specification Manager

-Enterprise Architect documentation generator is used to produce Docx and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect has a powerful and flexible documentation generator that can produce Docx and RTF Word Processor files, PDF and HTML reports.
 Request for Information (RFI), Request for Quote (RFQ), Request for Tender (RFT), Request for Proposal (RFP) and Non Functional Requirements stored in the repository can be conveniently generated and included in documentation.
 A sophisticated template facility exists that provides a range of built-in templates and allows the user to create their own templates defining styles, images and a wide range of other formatting options to assist with the creation of Vendor Assessment documentation.

 Learn More: Documentation

 Team members will often want to comment on or question the definition or details of a Non Functional Requirement or a Document Artifact describing the Vendor Assessment.
 The Element Discussion facility provides a perfect mechanism for conducting these conversations.
 The discussions are posted in a purpose built window and are kept separate from the notes and details of the element.
 This ensures that the Requirements definition is not 'polluted' with comments that are intended for modelers rather than other stakeholders.
 As the discussions are posted a Discussion Review window conveniently displays the latest entries across the entire repository.

 Learn More: Element Discussions